YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 http://steamcommunity.com/app/371120/workshop/

 ## Copyright notice
->Discouraged Workers ©YGGDRASIL STUDIO Co, Pte.
+>Discouraged Workers © YGGDRASIL STUDIO Co, Pte.
 All Rights Reserved.
 All literary works/trademarks are property of their respective owners.
 Do not distribute our program or any alterations of our program files.

 >SteamWorkshopUploader ©2015 Kenny B. All rights reserved.